Skip to content

 Acknowledging The Land We Work On

-From our humble beginnings in the lower mainland, it has been an honour to see our Connective community continue to grow across BC and into the Yukon.
+From our humble beginnings in the lower mainland, it has been an honour to see our Connective community continue to grow.
+We support people and communities across several ancestral, traditional, and unceded Indigenous territories in BC and the Yukon.

 We are honoured to work as visitors on Indigenous land, and do not take lightly the privilege and responsibility of providing culturally appropriate services.